 - You do not need electricity or a computer to access your information.

 Accession registers can be customised by overprinting your museum’s name and address, or your desired wording, on the front cover and spine.
 They are on archival quality paper, strongly bound in dark brown board.
 They contain guidance notes on how to complete register entries.

 Example of a completed Collections Trust accession register

-Clicking the link on this page will allow you to view this product in our online shop where you can purchase it.
+Click the link on the right-hand side to view this product in our online shop where you can purchase it.